QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 2. Even if you do a great (and honest) job in selecting the rules to be activated, SonarQube is "only" a tool that does what it is told to do: it applies those rules.
 If the rules are not precise enough or not smart enough you'll end up with a project that shines in SonarQube (i.e. great rating, no issues, high coverage, good documentation, nothing to worry about) but if you scratch the surface a bit and ask a human to review it, you may have another feedback, far from being "shiny".
 Something that may sound like "what the fuck!"

 Thom Holwerda [posted a great comic strip](http://www.osnews.com/story/19266/WTFs_m) a few years ago stating that the only valid measurement of code quality is the WTF count per minute.
 While being humoristic, this observation is really realistic.
-If you've heard a team member say "WTF!" in your open space, I'm pretty sure you understand what we are talking about.
+If you've heard a team member say "WTF!" in your open space, I'm pretty sure you understand what I'm talking about.

 This comic strip and the underlying question of how to improve code quality was discussed in this [interesting blog post](http://www.gridshore.nl/2008/03/29/how-wtfs-improve-code-quality-awareness/).
 Here is a excerpt from this blog post: